 Everest Base Camp.
-1: 50,000 Nepa / N.G.
-Maps
+1: 50,000 Nepa / National Geographic Maps

-This map which is a collaboration between National Geographic and the long established Nepal publisher, Nepa Maps, is probably the best for this trek showing the trekking route in its entirety from Lukla to Everest Base Camp.
+This map which is a collaboration between National Geographic and the long established Nepal publisher, Nepa Maps, is probably the best for this trek showing the trekking routes from Lukla to Everest Base Camp.
+It has relief shading and a 40m. contour interval.
+Khumbu Himal.
+1: 50,000 Schneider Maps.
+Nelles Verlag This is a high quality map with a 40 metre contour interval and relief shading which also distinguishes between ice-walls, rock, scree and moraine.
+This map, once the best available, has been largely superseded by the NG/Nepa map, but it is still a beautiful map to own.
 Note: All clients will be given a free trekking map in Kathmandu before the start of their trek.